 - Make sure you treat yourself like your most valuable employee.
 This can be a tough one.
 In the same way that you would treat your top recruited talent with bonuses, generous vacation time and provide them with an optimal environment for personal and professional growth – be sure to give yourself the same treatment so you enjoy working in private practice for the long term.

-As a therapist in private practice, you focus your time and energy on helping others overcome personal challenges.
+As a psychologist in private practice, you focus your time and energy on helping others overcome personal challenges.
 But at the end of the day: you’re running a business.
 It’s important to use services that fit your needs and keeps overhead in check.
 The difference between what you earn in session fees and costs for maintaining your office is what determines the long-term health of your company.
-To learn more about how our own technology helps therapists to keep touch with your patients, while giving them the freedom to leave the office — and not worry about missing patient calls, download our whitepaper.
+To learn more about how our own technology helps therapists to keep in touch with your patients, while giving them the freedom to leave the office — and not worry about missing patient calls, download our whitepaper.